Tutorial Sessions by Nathan Srebro and Alexander (Sasha) Rakhlin

 Title: Learning, Optimization and the Geometry of Parameter Space

 Abstract: We will explore how learning and stochastic optimization are one and the same, and explore how optimization algorithms are biased by a choice of “geometry”, which in turn can endow implicit regularization, provide an inductive bias and aid in generalization.
 We will first consider in detail the convex case, in which this connection is well understood, and study (stochastic) mirror descent as a master algorithm linking geometry, optimization and learning.
+We will use stability to both motivate and analyze mirror descent, and emphasize the role of strong convexity in ensuring stability.
 We will also discuss steepest descent methods and natural gradients.
 We will then turn to the non-convex case, and see how implicit regularization plays a crucial, though not yet well understood, role in deep learning.